odomanov/biblatex-gost/README.md

 This software is provided 'as is', without warranty of any kind, either expressed or implied, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose.

+This package is maintained.
+The current maintainer is Oleg Domanov.

 # Installation #